 Cauda equina syndrome (CES) is a debilitating condition that requires immediate medical intervention.
 Without prompt treatment, patients can suffer permanent paralysis, loss of motor control and nerve damage.
 This syndrome has symptoms that should be apparent to a medical professional, but sometimes doctors fail to diagnose it.
 When doctors fail to accurately diagnose and promptly treat CES, the patient can suffer lifelong debility that could have been avoided.

-The attorneys at Raynes & Lawn represent people who have suffered harm due to medical negligence, including failure to diagnose CES.
+The Philadelphia Medical Malpractice Attorneys at Raynes & Lawn represent people who have suffered harm due to medical negligence, including failure to diagnose CES.
 If you or a loved one are suffering because of a failure to diagnose CES, contact our office to set up a free consultation.
 Our lawyers are available to answer your questions and to discuss options that may be available to you.

 Cauda equina syndrome is a rare condition that involves compression of the spinal nerve bundle in the lumbar region of the spine called the cauda equina.
 This portion of the spinal cord is responsible for sending and receiving messages between the brain and the pelvis, legs and feet.
 If the nerve roots become compressed or inflamed, patients can experience the following problems: